Iconic Yosemite, Expert Guide

 This unforgettable tour starts and ends at Tenaya Lodge.
 A trail lunch is included.

-Disclaimer: Yosemite National Park is open, and Tenaya Lodge is excited to be running tours to explore the Park!
+Disclaimer: Yosemite National Park is open, and Tenaya Lodge is excited to be running Yosemite 360 Tours to explore the Park!
 However, please be advised that buses may be running at full capacity.
-We will keep the convertible roof open as often as possible, and we are taking precautions to protect against transmission of COVID-19, but since 6 feet of social distancing is not possible on our tour buses, you will be touring at your own risk.
-Please be advised that masks or other face coverings will be required on all tours.
+We are taking precautions to protect against transmission of COVID-19, but since 6 feet of social distancing is not possible on our tour buses, you will be touring at your own risk.
+Masks or other face coverings required to be worn by all guests on all tours, regardless of vaccination status.
 If you or any member of your party is feeling ill or have come into contact with someone who is sick during the last 14 days, please let us know prior to your tour.
 Tenaya Lodge also offers private tours for your traveling family or group.

 A Full Day of Yosemite Highlights